The previous section on the meniscus from the side will have given you an overview of meniscus anatomy.

-Looking down at the menisci from above on this left leg the difference in shape between the medial and lateral meniscus can be more clearly appreciated.
+Looking down at this schematic representation of the two menisci from above on this right leg the difference in shape between the medial and lateral meniscus can be more clearly appreciated.
 The medial meniscus is more C-shaped, while the lateral meniscus is more O-shaped.
 The lateral meniscus is also more mobile as its outer rim is not tethered to the capsule like the medial one is.
-Also the lateral one has the tendon of the popliteus muscle running past it at the back.